 For any capitalization grant awarded after October 1, 2014, the State must ensure that all A/E contracts for projects identified as using funds directly from each year's capitalization grant (i.e. equivalency projects) comply with the elements of the procurement processes for A/E services as identified in 40 U.S.C.
 1101 et seq., or an equivalent State requirement.
-The Alabama CWSRF requires its recipients to comply with the September 30, 2014 Alabama CWSRF A/E Procurement Requirements (See Attachment 3).
+If a project is utilizing federal funds ("equivalency") then the Alabama CWSRF requires its recipients to comply with the September 30, 2014 Alabama CWSRF A/E Procurement Requirements (See Attachment 3).
+For projects which are not considered equivalency, procurement of A/E services would follow the requirements of State Bid Law.
+Beginning in 2024, the SRF will place all A/E services in "non-equivalency" funding when practicable.